-- Birks is committed to the health and safety of its employees, every day and especially in times of crisis.
-We provide safe and clean facilities, comply with all applicable workplace safety laws and have safety policies and procedures to articulate our expectations with respect to managing the health and safety aspects of our retail stores, head office, distribution center and our watch and jewellery ateliers. - During the COVID-19 pandemic, we implemented strict health and safety protocols and virtual training sessions on safety measures to protect employees working in our retail stores, head office, distribution center and our watch and jewellery ateliers, as well as our customers.
+• Birks is committed to the health and safety of its employees, every day and especially in times of crisis.
+We provide safe and clean facilities, comply with all applicable workplace safety laws and have safety

-We also offered some financial continuity for our employees through the COVID-19 pandemic by retaining and paying for the group insurance coverage for all employees who were on temporary layoff during store closures.
+- policies and procedures to articulate our expectations with respect to managing the health and safety aspects of our retail stores, head office, distribution center and our watch and jewelry ateliers. - During the COVID-19 pandemic, we implemented strict health and safety protocols and virtual training sessions on safety measures to protect employees working in our retail stores, head office, distribution center and our watch and jewelry ateliers, as well as our customers. - During the COVID-19 pandemic, we also offered some financial continuity for our employees by retaining and paying for the group insurance coverage for all employees who were on temporary layoff during store closures.